Last update: February 2023

-Being a civilian is a prerequisite in order to being able to benefit from protection under Article 15(c) QD.
+Being a civilian is a prerequisite in order to be able to benefit from protection under Article 15(c) QD.
 The purpose of the provision is to protect only those who are not taking part in the conflict.
 This includes the potential application of Article 15(c) QD to former combatants who have genuinely and permanently renounced armed activity.

 It should be noted that actively taking part in hostilities is not limited to openly carrying arms but could also include substantial logistical and/or administrative support to combatants.